Nursing Documentation 101

 Medical records are stored in various ways depending on their format and the facility.
 Paper records from small outpatient offices may be kept onsite.
 Records are now largely kept electronically.
 This is referred to as the electronic medical record (EMR) or electronic health record (EHR) and consists of Protected Health Information (PHI).
 They will be stored on a secure server, typically only accessible by authorized personnel.

 The medical record is essential to nursing documentation for several reasons.
 The primary reason for the medical record is that it allows members of the healthcare team the ability to review and analyze data in order to deliver appropriate care.
 It allows clinicians to keep track of all the care that has already been completed for the patient.
 It also provides the patient with a record of the treatment they received for as part of their lifetime medical history.
 The medical record is used for coding and creating a bill for the services the patient received.
-Medical records may also be used for process review and research.
+Medical records may also be used for reviewing processes and research purposes.
 Ultimately, it is also a legal document and may be used in a court of law as applicable.

 Medical records are in the final stages of evolution from a paper chart to an electronic medical record system (EMR).
 By 2017, 96% of acute care hospitals and over 80% of physician offices possessed certified health IT (3).
 This migration of medical records from paper to electronic format was made possible with advances in technology in the last 30 years.
 The EMR allows members of the healthcare team to access the medical record instantaneously and improves continuity of care.
 Utilization of the EMR ultimately reduces costs in healthcare (4) and increases efficiency.